pmk78/SCCMdocs/sccm/core/servers/deploy/configure/deploy-and-manage-content.md

      For example, type **extractcontent /P:D:\PrestagedFiles\MyPrestagedFile.pkgx /S** where `D:\PrestagedFiles\` is the PrestagedFileLocation, `MyPrestagedFile.pkgx` is the prestaged file name, and `/S` informs Configuration Manager to extract only content files that are newer than what is currently on the distribution point.

      When you extract the prestaged content file on a site server, the content files are added to the content library on the site server, and then the content availability is registered in the site server database.
-When you export the prestaged content file on a distribution point, the content files are added to the content library on the distribution point, the distribution point sends a status message to the parent primary site server, and then the content availability is registered in the site database.
+When you extract the prestaged content file on a distribution point, the content files are added to the content library on the distribution point, the distribution point sends a status message to the parent primary site server, and then the content availability is registered in the site database.

     > [!IMPORTANT]
     >  In the following scenario, you must update content that you extracted from a prestaged content file when the content is updated to a new version: